 Key local and state incentives

-We have been successful in working with our regulators to create tariffs that provide for access to lower cost market energy for large load customers with a business model that includes on-site generation or that can accept some degree of interruption.
+We have been successful in working with our regulators to create tariffs that provide for access to lower cost market energy for large load customers with a business model that includes on-site generation.

 Positioned at the intersection of one of two fiber routes that cross the Rockies, Cheyenne sits astride an unparalleled convergence of regional and transcontinental fiber optic cables.
 Much of metro Denver’s digital traffic enters national backbones at Cheyenne and multiple national carriers have a point of presence in Cheyenne.

 - New load (new customer or growing customer) of 13 MW or greater

 - Customer-owned, utility-dispatched generation capacity on-site to provide back-up service to the customer’s load and maintain reliability

 - Negotiated contract that provides access to market energy and is not served from utility-owned generation